KG-FiD: Infusing Knowledge Graph in Fusion-in-Decoder for Open-Domain Question Answering: Method

 \section{Method}

+In the following sections, we first introduce how to apply KG to build a graph structure among the retrieved passages (Section \ref{sec:construct}).
+Then we show how we adopt the graph-based stage-1 reranking with DPR retriever to improve passage retrieval (Section \ref{sec:rerank}).
+Next we introduce joint stage-2 reranking and answer generation in the reading module (Section \ref{sec:effectiveness}).
+Finally we illustrate the improvement of efficiency by using intermediate layer representation for stage-2 reranking~(Section \ref{sec:efficiency}).
 The overview of our framework is illustrated in Figure \ref{fig:model}.
-Given an input question, we first apply DPR~\citep{dpr}, a BERT-based dual-encoder framework, to retrieve candidate passages from the large corpus.
-Then the reading module read the retrieved passages, along with the question, to generate an answer.
-In this work, we use Fusion-in-Decoder (FiD) model for the reading module which achieves the state-of-the-art reader performance.

-As the focus in this work is to improve FiD via knowledge graph (KG), we first introduce how to apply KG to build a graph structure among the retrieved passages (Section \ref{sec:construct}).
-Then we illustrate improving the effectiveness of FiD by graph based reranking (Section \ref{sec:effectiveness}) and improving the efficiency of FiD by using intermediate layer representation~(Section \ref{sec:efficiency}).
-Finally we show how we adopt the graph based reranking method with DPR retriever to further boost model performance (Section \ref{sec:rerank}).